Benefits of Tea Tree Oil

 Ear Infections – Otitis Media & Otitis Externa

-Ear infections can be caused in many ways, although the most common start to an ear infection is from a nasal and sinus congestion caused from a buildup of mucus which leaks into the ear canal, and becomes infiltrated by bacteria.
-Among the many thing tea tree oil can treat, it can also help soothe or prevent an ear infection occurring in the first place.
+The most common start to an ear infection is from nasal and sinus congestion caused from a buildup of mucus.
+It leaks into the ear canal, and becomes infiltrated by bacteria.
+Tea tree oil can treat ear infections, and also help soothe or prevent occurrences.
 Mix two or three drops of tea tree oil with ¼ cup of warm olive oil, tilt your head and slowly add a couple of drops into the ear and wait for one minute.
 Add melaleuca oil to a steam vaporizer and place it next to your bed as you sleep.
-This trick is everyone’s saving grace, especially if you have babies who are unable to sleep due to a blocked up nose.
-Remember to place the vaporizer far enough away so the steam doesn’t burn the patient.
-When our children were babies and toddlers, we used this method the whole time.
-It really is the best recipe for a good night’s sleep when suffering from an ear, nose and throat congestion and infection.
 Steam inhalation of Melaleuca oil clears the sinus and kills bacteria (9).

 Cuts & Abrasions

 A burn can be excruciatingly painful and irritating in most situations.
 A fresh burn is effectively an open wound.
-Adding tea tree oil is an active and perfect infection-fighting oil.
-Tea tree oil also decreases the swelling and prevents some pain.
+Adding it is an active and perfect infection-fighting oil.
+It also decreases the swelling and prevents some pain.

 Insect Bites & Stings

-For the healing or prevention of insect bites and stings tea tree oil is one of the most popular of essential oils.
-It is usually recommended to clean the bite and sting with some antibacterial soap and water before using the tea tree oil.
-This allows the tea tree oil to be most effective.
-Add about 1 – 3 drops of the oil or enough drops to saturate the pain.
+For the healing or prevention of insect bites and stings, tea tree oil is one of the most popular of essential oils.
+First, clean with antibacterial soap.
+Then, add about one to three drops of the oil.
 Many suggest that this is the most natural way to treat an insect bite and sting.

 Never underestimate a boil!
 Boils are caused by bacteria that infect, and then cause inflamed hair follicles.
 Some can grow up to the size of a tennis ball.
 The area around the infection swells and turns red.
-Tea tree is perfect for eliminating the bacterial infection that causes the boil.
+It eliminates the bacterial infection that causes the boil.
 Apply tea tree oil and a dilution of coconut oil directly on the boil daily.

 Toothache & Sore Throat

-Tea tree oil is an excellent remedy for a toothache and a sore throat.
-Be aware that you should never swallow tea tree oil.
+It’s an excellent remedy for a toothache and a sore throat.
+Never swallow it.
 It is a poison.
 Some uses include using it as a mouthwash, treatment for bad breath, and treatment of a toothache and mouth ulcers.
 Add a drop to a glass of water, swish around the mouth, then spit out once the mixture has covered your whole mouth a couple of times.
 To remedy a toothache try dabbing an earbud soaked with tea tree oil onto the aching tooth.

-Tea tree also is an all-rounder house cleaner, as it kills mould, and it is a natural deodorant and air clearer.
+Try it as a house cleaner!
+It kills mold, and it is a natural deodorant and air clearer.
 You will see products containing tea tree oil marketed as a natural and environmentally friendly product.
 As we mentioned earlier, being ‘natural’ doesn’t mean it is non-toxic or non-poisonous.
-Currently, we need more studies to determine if tea tree oil is environmentally safe.
 We love adding a teaspoon to our load of laundry to give an extra clean freshness.
 It even works effectively on our sweaty sports gear and stinky farming clothes.

-We hope you find all these practical ways of using tea tree oil helpful.
+We hope you find all these practical usages helpful.
 Share with us how you like to use it in the comments below.